Superheavy magic structures in the relativistic Hartree-Fock-Bogoliubov approach

-In summary, we have explored the occurrence of spherical shell closures for superheavy nuclei (SHN) and the physics therein using the relativistic Hartree-Fock-Bogoliubov (RHFB) theory with density-dependent meson-nucleon couplings, and compared the predictions with those of some relativistic Hartree-Bogoliubov (RHB) models.
+In summary, we have explored the occurrence of spherical shell closures for SHN and the physics therein using the RHFB theory with density-dependent meson-nucleon couplings, and compared the predictions with those of some RHB models.
 The shell effects are quantified in terms of two-nucleon gaps $\delta_{2n(p)}$.
 To our knowledge, this is the first attempt to perform such extensive calculations within the RHFB scheme.
 The results indicate that the nuclide $^{304}120_{184}$ could be the next spherically doubly magic nuclide beyond $^{208}$Pb.
 It is also found that the shell effects in SHN are sensitive to the values of both scalar mass and effective mass, which essentially determine the spin-orbit effects and level density, respectively.
+As we already pointed out in the introduction, the emergence or disappearance of shell closure is tied up with the evolution of the central and spin-orbit mean fields, a feature that covariant mean field models may describe in a more unified way as compared to non-relativistic energy density functional (EDF) approaches.
+A further advantage of the RHFB framework is that exchange (Fock) terms are explicitly treated rather than approximately included by readjusted direct (Hartree) contributions as it is done in RHB (this is particularly true for the Coulomb exchange energy which is basically absent in RHB).

-In addition, the breaking or restoration of relativistic pseudo-spin symmetry (PSS) is found to modify the level structure, and therefore to contribute to the emergence or disappearance of shell closure.
-Experimental measurement of $Q_\alpha$ for at least one isotope of $Z = 120$ nucleus would help us to set a proper constraint in determining the shell effects of SHN and to test further the reliability of the models as well.
+Experimental measurement of $Q_\alpha$ for at least one isotope of $Z = 120$ nucleus would help to set a proper constraint in determining the shell effects of SHN and to test further the reliability of the models as well.
 One also has to admit that for a more extensive exploration one needs to take into account the deformation effects.

-We would like to thank Haozhao Liang for enlightening discussions on PSS and its breaking.
-One of us (J. Li) also thank Haifei Zhang for his help in the initial stage of this study.
-This work is partly supported by the National Natural Science Foundation of China under Grant Nos.
-11075066 and 11375076, and the Program for New Century Excellent Talents in University under Grant No. NCET-10-0466.
+We would like to thank Haozhao Liang for enlightening discussions on PS splitting.
+We thank the referee for his helpful and encouraging remarks.
+One of us (J. Li) also thanks Haifei Zhang for his help in the initial stage of this study.
+This work is partly supported by the National Natural Science Foundation of China under Grant No. 11075066, the Fundamental Research Funds for the Central Universities under Contracts No. lzujbky-2012-k07, and the Program for New Century Excellent Talents in University under Grant No. NCET-10-0466, and the Specialized Research Fund for the Doctral Program of Higher Education under Grant No. 20130211110005.